The mighty King Minos is considered the semi-divine founding father of the Cretan Bronze Age civilization, known as the Minoans.

 Homer: The Odyssey (8th century BC)

-Minos married Pasiphaë, daughter of Helios and Oceanid nymph Crete, and they had eight children: Phaedra, Androgeus, Xenodike, Ariadne, Acacallis, Glaucus, Deucalion and Catreus.
-Poseidon, seeking revenge for the insult he received from Minos when he replaced the sacrificial bull, caused Pasiphaë to develop an unnatural desire for the magnificent white animal.
-Driven by her mad lust, Pasiphaë sought the help of Daedalus, who created a lifelike wooden cow covered with cowhide, so realistic that it fooled the bull.
-From the union of Pasiphaë and the bull, the Minotaur was born, a monstrous creature with a human body and a bull’s head.
-To hide his wife’s disgrace, the horrified Minos had the Minotaur imprisoned in the underground labyrinth that Daedalus had built in Knossos.
+Minos married Pasiphaë, the daughter of Helios and Oceanid nymph Crete, and they had eight children: Phaedra, Androgeus, Xenodike, Ariadne, Acacallis, Glaucus, Deucalion, and Catreus.
+Seeking revenge for the insult he received from Minos when the sacrificial bull was replaced, Poseidon caused Pasiphaë to develop an unnatural desire for the magnificent white animal.
+Driven by her mad lust, Pasiphaë sought the help of Daedalus, who created a lifelike wooden cow covered with cowhide.
+Pasiphaë concealed herself within the wooden cow, which was so realistic that it deceived the bull and allowed their mating to occur.
+From this union, the Minotaur was born – a monstrous creature with a human body and a bull’s head.
+Horrified by his wife’s disgrace, Minos had the Minotaur imprisoned in the underground labyrinth built by Daedalus in Knossos to conceal the creature.

-During the Panathenaic festival in Athens, Minos’ son Androgeus defeated Aegeus, the king of Athens, in every contest.
-Out of envy and fear of losing his supreme power, the king conspired against Androgeus and he was killed.
-To avenge his son’s death, Minos declared war on Athens.
-However, when it became clear that he could not subdue them, Minos sought help from Zeus.
-As a result, all of Greece was hit by earthquakes and famine.
-The kings of various city-states gathered at Delphi to seek advice from the Oracle, which instructed them to have Aegeus say a prayer for them.
-When this happened, the earthquakes stopped everywhere except in Attica.
-The Athenians then sought again advice from the Oracle and were instructed to give Minos whatever he asked for.
-As a result, they had to send seven young man and seven young women to Crete every nine years to be sacrificed to the Minotaur, as long as the monster lived.
+During the Panathenaic festival in Athens, Minos’ son Androgeus emerged victorious over Aegeus, the king of Athens, in every contest.
+Driven by envy and fear of losing his supreme power, King Aegeus conspired against Androgeus, ultimately leading to his demise.
+To avenge the death of his son, Minos declared war on Athens.
+However, when Minos realized that he could not subdue them, he turned to Zeus for help.
+As a consequence, all of Greece was struck by earthquakes and famine.
+The kings of various city-states gathered at Delphi to seek guidance from the Oracle, which instructed them to have Aegeus offer a prayer on their behalf.
+As soon as Aegeus complied, the earthquakes ceased everywhere except in Attica.
+The Athenians once again consulted the Oracle and were advised to grant Minos whatever he demanded.
+Consequently, they were compelled to send seven young man and seven young women to Crete every nine years as sacrificial offerings to the Minotaur, as long as the monstrous creature lived.
 The Athenians obeyed, and the curse was lifted from Attica.

 The intricate stories and prominent figures of Greek myths contain a kernel of historical truth.
-The figure of the just and powerful Minos, who appears in many myths, was a real person of the heroic past for the ancient Greeks.
-Archeological finds in Crete, particularly the remains of the palace at Knossos, believed to be the seat of King Minos, support this.
-The palace points to a significant center of power and religion, particularly during the Minoan civilization’s peak from 1700 until 1450 BC.
-The mythical labyrinth, which according to one hypothesis represents the maze-like Palace of Knossos itself, is mentioned in a Linear B tablet found in Knossos as the location of the “priestess of the labyrinth”.
+The figure of the just and powerful Minos, who appears in many myths, was a real person from the heroic past for the ancient Greeks.
+Archeological finds in Crete, particularly the remains of the palace at Knossos believed to be the seat of King Minos, support this notion.
+The palace indicates a significant center of power and religion, particularly during the peak of the Minoan civilization from 1700 until 1450 BC.
+The mythical labyrinth, which some hypotheses suggest represents the maze-like Palace of Knossos itself, is mentioned in a Linear B tablet found in Knossos as the location of the ‘priestess of the labyrinth’.
 The bull, a dominant figure in Cretan myths, is a recurring motif in Minoan art, and the Minotaur appears on seals from Knossos, which is particularly interesting.
-Additionally, the renowned ancient historians of the 5th century BC, such as Herodotus and Thucydides, along with later writers, such as Strabo, Diodorus Siculus, and Pausanias, mention Minos of Knossos and his dominion over the Mediterranean, as well as the establishment of a network of colonies by the mighty king and his descendants.
-Archaeological excavations have provided further evidence to support the historical existence of Minos and his influence in the Mediterranean region.
-Sites with Minoan cultural characteristics have been discovered in various locations such as the Aegean islands (Kea, Kos, Kythera, Lemnos, Milos, Rhodes, Santorini, Samos and Samothrace), the Peloponnese (Mycenae and Vapheio), the coast Asia Minor (Qalna in Syria and Tel Kabri in Israel), and Egypt (Avaris).
+Additionally, renowned ancient historians of the 5th century BC, such as Herodotus and Thucydides, along with later writers like Strabo, Diodorus Siculus, and Pausanias, mention Minos of Knossos and his dominion over the Mediterranean, as well as the establishment of a network of colonies by the mighty king and his descendants.
+Archaeological excavations have provided further evidence supporting the historical existence of Minos and his influence in the Mediterranean region.
+Sites with Minoan cultural characteristics have been discovered in various locations, including the Aegean islands (Kea, Kos, Kythera, Lemnos, Milos, Rhodes, Santorini, Samos, and Samothrace), the Peloponnese (Mycenae and Vapheio), the coast of Asia Minor (Qalna in Syria and Tel Kabri in Israel), and Egypt (Avaris).

 Sources